qiaosun22/AwesomeMultimodalAgents/README.md

 # AwesomeMultimodalAgents
 This is a repository for easier keeping abreast of the most cutting-edge LLM-based Multimodality and Inteligent Agents.

+# Definition & Distinguish

+## Multimodal LLM

+## Multimodal Agents

+## Embodied Agents
+These models are required to have 3D understanding and navigation ability (as "body" is in the 3D space), and better sequential decision surpport.

 # Survey Papers
 A Survey on Large Language Model based Autonomous Agents